1. Purpose, Scope

-- At least 7 days prior to a scheduled midterm examination date;
+- At least 14 days prior to a scheduled midterm examination date, and

 - Where Examinations are written in the SAS Exam Centre, SAS is responsible for working with the academic unit to:

-- identify students who will be writing in the SAS Exam Centre at least three working days prior to the scheduled date of the Examination;
+- identify students who will be writing in the SAS Exam Centre at least five working days prior to the scheduled date of the Examination;

-- arrange for copies of the Examination to be available in the SAS Exam Centre on the day before it is to be administered to the student, and returned to the department/school on the first working day following the Examination;
+- arrange for copies of the Examination to be available in the SAS Exam Centre at least three days before it is to be administered to the student, and returned to the department/school on the first working day following the Examination;

 - arrange for Examinations written in the SAS Exam Centre to be administered at the same time as the rest of the class, except when alternate timing has been approved by the Course Instructor.
 Examples of when this may be necessary include but are not limited to when: